Night of the Living Dead: Soundtrack

 Drawn from pre-existing recordings, the music in Night of the Living Dead appears in many other films.
 The composition from the end credits previously appeared during this 1959 nuclear fallout public service video.

 The film's music consisted of existing pieces that were mixed or modified for the film.
 Much of the soundtrack had been used by previous films.
 (Note: The opening title music with the car on the road had been used in a 1961 episode of the TV series Ben Casey entitled "I Remember a Lemon Tree" and is also featured in an episode of Naked City entitled "Bullets Cost Too Much".
 Most of the music in the film had previously been used on the soundtrack for the science-fiction B-movie Teenagers from Outer Space (1959), as well as several pieces used in the classic Steve McQueen western series Wanted Dead or Alive (1958–61).
 The piece playing when Ben finds the rifle can be heard in a more complete form during the beginning of The Devil's Messenger (1961) starring Lon Chaney Jr. Another piece, accompanying Barbra's flight from the cemetery zombie, was taken from the score for The Hideous Sun Demon (1959) (Kane 2010).)
-Romero selected tracks from the Hi-Q music library, and Hardman cut them to match the scenes and augmented them with electronic effects.
+Hardman and Eastman selected tracks from the Hi-Q music library, which Romero narrowed down to those he felt fit certain parts of the film.
+Then Hardman cut them to match the scenes and augmented them with electronic effects.
+Hardman and Eastman also did most of the sound effects for the film.
+An aborted attempt to record original experimental tracks by Russo and Streinerusing musical instruments, screaming, ratchets, human voices played in reverse, and power toolswas partially recut into sound effects.
 Probably the most recognizable production music to be used were from the Hi-Q reel D-24 (1956), which included several tracks composed by Spencer Moore titled "Eerie - Heavy Echo" and include the opening and closing music in the film.
-Previous uses of some of the "Eerie - Heavy Echo" tracks in film and television include the Gumby episode "The Magic Show" (1956), the low-budget science fiction film Teenagers from Outer Space (1959), and the civil defence film Fallout: When and How to Protect Yourself Against It (1959).
+Previous uses of some of the "Eerie - Heavy Echo" tracks in film and television include the Gumby episode "The Magic Show" (1956), the low-budget science fiction film Teenagers from Outer Space (1959), and the civil defense film Fallout: When and How to Protect Yourself Against It (1959).